Whoaa512/starred/README.md

 - [markop159/KODI-Popcorn-Time](https://github.com/markop159/KODI-Popcorn-Time) - With KODI Popcorn Time you can search for movies that you can see immediately in KODI.
 - [keon/algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python
 - [pichillilorenzo/JavaScript-Completions](https://github.com/pichillilorenzo/JavaScript-Completions) - JavaScript Completions for sublime text.
 It helps you to write your scripts more quickly with hints and completions.
 - [pichillilorenzo/JavaScriptEnhancements](https://github.com/pichillilorenzo/JavaScriptEnhancements) - JavaScript Enhancements is a plugin for Sublime Text 3.
-It offers not only a smart javascript autocomplete but also a lot of features about creating, developing and managing javascript projects (real-time errors, code refactoring, etc.).
+It offers not only a smart javascript autocomplete but also a lot of features about creating, developing and managing javascript projects (real-
 - [InstaPy/InstaPy](https://github.com/InstaPy/InstaPy) - 📷 Instagram Bot - Tool for automated Instagram interactions
 - [openai/generating-reviews-discovering-sentiment](https://github.com/openai/generating-reviews-discovering-sentiment) - Code for "Learning to Generate Reviews and Discovering Sentiment"
 - [deepmind/sonnet](https://github.com/deepmind/sonnet) - TensorFlow-based neural network library